 - The maximum penalty is tripled for violations involving a data subject that you know to be aged under 16.
 This means a maximum of $22,500 for an intentional violation and $7,500 for an unintentional violation.

 - The CCPA already had a temporary exemption on the measures affecting business-to-business and human resources data, which expired on 1 January 2021.
 The CPRA extended this exemption until 1 January 2023.

 - The CCPA already allows individuals to take civil action if you suffer a data breach involving their personal information in unencrypted form.
 The CPRA extended this to cover a breach where hackers get access to a combination of username, password or security question answer that allows access to an account.

 - The CPRA adds several rules covering third party service providers and contractors.
 In short, if a third party has to access your consumer data while working or providing a service, you would need a contract that forces them to follow the same rules on privacy protection that you do.

 Updating Privacy Policies for the CPRA

 - Answer a few questions about your business:

 - Enter the country and click on the "Next Step" button:

-1. Information about 11 categories of data.
+1. Information about the categories of data.
 For each category you must detail: